khaledba7rr/khaled-ahmed/README.md

-# You should run the backend server befor run this react app
+# You should run the backend server before running this react app
 the server is provided through this link : https://github.com/scandiweb/junior-react-endpoint

 # Getting Started with Create React App